AltariumDEV/nodeRPG/README.md

 ## Known Issues
 ### The "Standalone Lua" Issue

-- The original projects was written in Lua (which is very limited in what it can do, even if the language that it is based on does not lack these features)
+- The original project was written in Lua (which is very limited in what it can do, even if the language that it is based on does not lack these features)
 - A major problem that was caused because of the Limitations of the old environment is frustrations caused by simple features that were simply missing from Lua
 - Many Parts of the code were just plain ugly and only existed for the purpose of simply working.
 This caused further problems with debugging